zhasulan/Deep-Learning-Assignments/1 Neural Networks and Deep Learning/Week 1/Quiz - Introduction to deep learning.md

     - [ ] AI runs on computers and is thus powered by electricity, but it is letting computers do things not possible before.
     - [x] Similar to electricity starting about 100 years ago, AI is transforming multiple industries.

 2. Which of these are reasons for Deep Learning recently taking off?
-(Check the two options that apply.)
+(Check the three options that apply.)
 	- [x] We have access to a lot more computational power.
 	- [ ] Neural Networks are a brand new field.
 	- [x] We have access to a lot more data.